 - Rum, Brandy, Red Wine or Tequila (optional): Alcohol is optional and can be added to each serving.
 Any of these choices are great compliments to this delicious drink.

-- Taste and add another half of a piloncillo (or additional brown sugar) if a sweeter punch is preferred.
+4. Taste and Adjust: Taste and add half of a piloncillo if a sweeter punch is preferred.
 Allow the piloncillo to dissolve.

 How to Serve